MehaOmics/MehaOmics/README.md

 ## Hi there 👋

-I am Postdoctoral researcher exploring plant metabolism, biosynergists, and high-throughput biological data pipelines
+I am a Postdoctoral researcher exploring plant metabolism, biosynergists, and high-throughput biological data pipelines

 ## About Me
 -  Experienced in large-scale data analysis using HPC environments such as Compute Canada servers